Summer 1

 During Topic lessons, children will be learning about British Farms, which will include learning about what both livestock and crop farms are and the key roles and responsibilities that British Farmers have.
 They will also learn about both animal and plant produce that come from British farms, as well as learning the names of British farm animals and their offspring and what young farm animals need to grow.
 Children will also learn that plants and crops need water, soil and sunlight to grow and they will also find out about lifecycles (frogs, butterflies and chickens).

-In RE we will be learning about special stories.
+In Religion and Worldviews we will be learning about special stories.

 In our PE lessons children will be developing ball skills by using their feet, which will include dribbling, kicking using different parts their feet, passing and keeping the ball under control.